arjuntherajeev/neo4j_issuu_data_analysis/README.md

 ```
 __Discussion:__

-This query simply performs a internal _group by_ operation where Visitor Nodes are grouped based on the `visitor_country` property.
+This query simply performs an internal _group by_ operation where Visitor Nodes are grouped based on the `visitor_country` property.
 The count is computed using the `count()` aggregate function.
 We sort the results in the descending order using the `ORDER BY <column> DESC` clause in Neo4j.

 ### Query 2.
 For a given Document UUID, find the number of visitors from each country.
-(Example Document UUID = 140228101942-d4c9bd33cc299cc53d584ca1a4bf15d9)
+(Example Document UUID = `140228101942-d4c9bd33cc299cc53d584ca1a4bf15d9`)
 ```
 MATCH (d:Document)<-[:VIEWED]-(v:Visitor)
 WHERE d.doc_uuid='140228101942-d4c9bd33cc299cc53d584ca1a4bf15d9'